 Abstract.
-Output from high-resolution simulations with the Weather Research and Forecasting (WRF) model are analyzed to characterize local low-level jets (LLJ) over Iowa.
-Analyses using a detection algorithm wherein the wind speed above and below the jet maximum must be below 80% of the jet wind speed within a vertical window of approximately 20 m - 530 m a.g.l. indicate the presence of a LLJ in at least one of the 14700 4 km by 4 km grid cells over Iowa on 98% of nights.
-Nocturnal LLJs are most frequently associated with stable stratification and low TKE and hence are more frequent during the winter months.
+Output from high resolution simulations with the Weather Research and Forecasting (WRF) model are analyzed to characterize local low level jets (LLJ) over Iowa.
+Analyses using a detection algorithm wherein the wind speed above and below the jet maximum must be below 80% of the jet wind speed within a vertical window

+- 10 of approximately 20 m 530 m a.g.l. indicate the presence of a LLJ in at least one of the 14700 4 km by 4 km grid cells over Iowa on 98% of nights.
+Nocturnal LLJ are most frequently associated with stable stratification and low TKE and hence are more frequent during the winter months.
 The spatiotemporal mean LLJ maximum (jet core) wind speed is 9.55 ms-1 and the mean height is 182 m.
 Locations of high LLJ frequency and duration across the state are seasonally varying with a mean duration of 3.5 hours.
-LLJs are most frequent in the topographically complex northwest of the state in winter, and in the flatter northeast of the state in spring.
+LLJ are most frequent in the topographically - 15 complex northwest of the state in winter, and in the flatter northeast of the state in spring.
 Sensitivity of LLJ characteristics to the: i) LLJ definition and ii) vertical resolution at which the WRF output is sampled are examined.
 LLJ definitions commonly used in LLJ literature are considered in the first sensitivity analysis.
 These sensitivity analyses indicate that LLJ characteristics are highly variable with LLJ definition.
-Use of different LLJ definitions identifies both different frequencies of LLJs and different LLJ events.
-Further, when the model output is down-sampled to lower vertical resolution, the maximum LLJ wind speed and mean height decrease, but spatial distributions of regions of high frequency and duration are conserved.
-Implementation of a polynomial interpolation to extrapolate down-sampled output to full-resolution results in reduced sensitivity of LLJ characteristics to down-sampling.
+Further, when the model output is down-sampled to lower vertical resolution, the maximum LLJ wind speed and mean height - 20 decrease, but spatial distributions of regions of high frequency and duration are conserved.